Canningite government, 1827–1828

-George Canning led the Government from April 1827.
-He was succeeded by Lord Goderich upon his death in August.

-Portrait of Lord Goderich by Thomas Lawrence c.1824.
-Goderich led the Government following the death of his predecessor in 1827.
-His government was replaced in 1828.

 The Canningites, led by George Canning and then the Viscount Goderich as First Lord of the Treasury, governed the United Kingdom of Great Britain and Ireland from 1827 until 1828.

 Formation

 On 9 April 1827 the Tory Prime Minister of the United Kingdom, Robert Banks Jenkinson, 2nd Earl of Liverpool, suffered a cerebral haemorrhage.
 He had been prime minister nearly fifteen years, ever since the assassination of his predecessor Spencer Perceval in May 1812.
 The man chosen to succeed him was the Foreign Secretary and Leader of the House of Commons, George Canning.
 Canning was very much on the moderate wing of the Tory Party, and many of the more hard-line members of Liverpool's government, including the Home Secretary, Sir Robert Peel, and national hero Arthur Wellesley, 1st Duke of Wellington (Master-General of the Ordnance), refused to serve under him.
 Canning's government was therefore recruited from the moderate wing of the Tory Party, known as the Canningites, with the support of several members of the Whig Party.